 2. Don’t overorganize.
 We tend to keep a pretty neat house – everything nicely put away as often as possible – but some of the best chances to get Ashar interested in learning have been the times when we’ve had stuff strewn about.
 I didn’t even know strewing was an official “thing” until this month, but imagine that – it’s the conscious choice to put things that encourage discovery in the path of your child.
 We find that some well-placed books and papers and art supplies masquerading as clutter have made a big difference for us – and, yes, Mom just has to get over the piles of stuff that seem to multiply on her piano.
 (Minor grumble on my part.)

 4. We’re not morning learners.
 I don’t just mean we’re not early risers.
 (Though, in varying degrees, we’re mostly not.
 Chris gets a lot done in the mornings; my mom is usually up by about 9, even on days she doesn’t work; but Ashar and I alternate between rare days of 8 a.m. wakeups and lots of days of “goodness, is it really 11:30??”)
 Today was a good example.
-Ashar and I were both up by 9 a.m.; I went to our newspaper office for my at-work day, and she basically sat around – in her pajamas – until I got home around 5 p.m.
+Ashar and I were both up by 9 a.m.; I went to our newspaper office for my at-work day, and he basically sat around in pajamas until I got home around 5 p.m.
 After my mom got home from work, Ashar did spend most of their lunchtime together telling “Mommom” all about the Titanic, but in general, it was mostly a “pet the cat, watch the hamster, play on the iPad” kind of day.
 After about 7 p.m., it was like a switch flipped.
-Ashar drew a picture, told me a detailed story about her new picture and some older pictures she found in the same sketchbook, made a cartoon about people playing laser tag, made up a new game to play with the cat and, when I said it was “bedtime,” sat with me on her bed and read all about insects from a textbook for at least an hour, even answering the review questions as we got to them.
+Ashar drew a picture, told me a detailed story about his new picture and some older pictures he found in the same sketchbook, made a cartoon about people playing laser tag, made up a new game to play with the cat and, when I said it was “bedtime,” sat with me on his bed and read all about insects from a textbook for at least an hour, even answering the review questions as we got to them.
 Know your family.
 If you’ve got an evening learner, it might be a tough adjustment, but I can highly vouch for making it work!
 (Read more on this here in a GREAT post from Rachel at Clean.)

 5. Days “off” make it harder to have days “on.”
-Probably the only negative reaction we’ve gotten – at least openly – to our system of learning so far is that a few people have said, “Man, you’re not really giving her any days off.”
+Probably the only negative reaction we’ve gotten – at least openly – to our system of learning so far is that a few people have said, “Man, you’re not really giving him any days off.”
 The reverse of that is that it might look to some people that we’re not “doing any work.”
 I figure if you’ve got critiques on both sides, you must be walking the middle pretty well.
 We don’t have days off because our days on are just… regular days.
 We’re truly trying to embrace everyday learning, and that doesn’t stop on Saturdays and Sundays.
 I articulated this in our first week, and I feel pretty strongly about it.
-I’ll also add that, because of Ashar’s personality, days where we truly are off our game, where we’re not engaged as a family in anything that stimulates us to learn or experience new things, are really hard for her.
-She’s kind of adrift, and she doesn’t react well to that.
-And, the next day, it’s really hard to get her engaged again.
+I’ll also add that, because of Ashar’s personality, days where we truly are off our game, where we’re not engaged as a family in anything that stimulates us to learn or experience new things, are really hard for him.
+He’s kind of adrift, and he doesn’t react well to that.
+And, the next day, it’s really hard to get him engaged again.
 I think of it like a gear system – once the motor is turning, if all the gears are meshed, it’ll keep running.
 But when the gears are out of alignment, or when the motor stops, you just can’t get everything moving again without some work.
 So, for us, we’ll stick to everyday life and everyday learning and try to limit our time “off.”